 However, with over 5 million people buying disposable razors every year, there are plenty of reasons why disposable razors work with your grooming routine – maybe you only shave once in a while, or you only use a razor for tidying up the edges of a bushy beard.
 Or maybe you just buy them occasionally when you’re travelling, or when you’ve got people coming to stay.
 The good news is that eco-conscious grooming doesn’t mean ditching the disposables for good.

 With Wilkinson Sword’s game-changing new Xtreme 3 Eco Green you can shave guilt free, with a 100% recycled and recyclable plastic handle and plastic-free packaging.
 Featuring unique blade bending technology to follow the contours of your face, as well as lubricant for sensitive skin and an ergonomic grip, it comes with all the ingenious built-in engineering that we’ve made our name with at Wilkinson Sword – but it’s completely disposable.
+And disposing of razor blades safely, is important for both people and the environment.

 Read the label